8 Brilliant Social Media Marketing Moments Of 2014

 8. Magic of Christmas: Marks & Spencer’s #FollowTheFairies

-To create as much intrigue as possible before the ad’s debut, Marks & Spencer set up anonymous social media accounts to promote The Two Fairies on Facebook, Twitter and Tumblr.
-‘Magic’ and ‘Sparkle,’ traveled around the UK to deliver gifts to people who tweeted their wishes using the #FollowtheFairies hashtag.
+Marks & Spencer set up anonymous social media accounts to promote The Two Fairies on Facebook, Twitter, and Tumblr to create as much intrigue as possible before the ad’s debut.
+‘Magic’ and ‘Sparkle’ traveled around the UK to deliver gifts to people who tweeted their wishes using the #FollowtheFairies hashtag.

-They brought cake, chocolates, flowers, cosmetics, and more to offices and hospitals, and even turned a school into a winter wonderland!
-In addition, the Fairies also encouraged people to share their own kind acts using the same hashtag.
+They brought cake, chocolates, flowers, cosmetics, and more to offices and hospitals and even turned a school into a winter wonderland!
+The Fairies also encouraged people to share their own kind acts using the same hashtag.

 One week after the social media marketing campaign was launched, the retailer revealed that it was behind the carefully orchestrated do-gooder effort.
 Within less than two months of the first tweet from @TheTwoFairies on October 29th, the account already had 42,000 followers!